-Note:

-Variations in POS: This is the sequencing for a full time POS for MSN-PhD.
+Note: Variations in POS: This is the sequencing for a full time POS for MSN-PhD.
 Part time MSN-PhD and full-time BSN-PhD POS will vary.
-Students need to develop POS with research and clinical advisors and within context of pre-requisites for courses
+Students need to develop POS with research and clinical advisors and within context of prerequisites for courses.

-Cognates: Four total cognates taken.
-First cognate is NRSG 917, 1 & 2.
-Additional 3 cognates taken in individualized Plan of Study (POS) to augment student research interest.
+Electives: Four total electives taken.
+First elective is NRSG 917, 1 & 2.
+Additional 3 electives taken in individualized Plan of Study (POS) to augment student research interest.